ddemkiw/CV/README.md

 ###Software Developer
 - 12 weeks immersive web development bootcamp with in-depth introduction to such technologies as: Nodejs, Ruby, Ruby on Rails 4, Sinatra, JavaScript, jQuery, AJAX, Postgres SQL and mongoDB
 - Learned cutting edge coding techniques and best practices from world class developers
-- Specialized training in Test Driven and Object Oriented Development
-- Experienced project- based, test-driven work, pair programming and version control with git
+- Specialized training in project-based, test-driven work, pair programming and version control with git
 - Adopted agile values, principles and practices
 - Dedicated to clean, object oriented principles and design